shadhini/jekyll-tryouts/jekyll-guide.md

   you will likely need to place `{% raw %}` and `{% endraw %}` tags around your code.
 * Since Jekyll 4.0 , you can add `render_with_liquid: false` in front matter
   to **disable Liquid entirely** for a particular document.
+* As of now, Github Pages uses Jekyll 3.10.0; to use `render_with_liquid` attribute in front matter you'd have to build and deploy github pages using custom workflow with github actions and newer gem set (e.g: jekyll 4.4.1 gem).

 #### 14.1.
 Code Blocks Styling / Highlighting with `rouge`